OneBitCodeBlog/programador-homeoffice-api/README.md

 # Docker Container

-This project was done using docker container, the name is Nameprogramadorhomeofficeapi_app
+This project was done using docker container, the container name is Nameprogramadorhomeofficeapi_app

 ## Getting Started